zezutom/concurrency-patterns/monitor-object/README.md

 That's a crucial difference in comparison to the [Active Object](../active-object).

 Monitor Object is similar to the [Active Object](../active-object) in a sense that it exposes a defined interface via object's synchronized methods.
 On the other hand, the methods execute in the client's thread as there is no notion of a centralized thread control.
-Since inefficient busy-waiting loops (polling) are replaced with method notification there is no significant performance overhead either.
+There is no significant performance overhead either, Since inefficient busy-waiting loops (polling) are replaced with notifications.

 ## Key Components